 Refusal to present an I.D. as requested may be considered insubordination and may result in suspension.
 In addition, no student shall possess a school I.D other than their own I.D for the current school year and shall not use any I.D. other than their own current school I.D. to gain access to any area of the school or perform any transaction in the cafeteria or elsewhere in the school.
-Upon review, the dean may assign detentions, reassignment, or suspend the student from school.
+Upon review, the Assistant Principal for Student Supports may assign detentions, reassignment, or suspend the student from school.